 - Indiana's Air Quality Permit Status Search is a new search method to access air permit status information as well as view and download actual permit documents.
 This new method is linked directly to IDEM's Office of Air Quality permit tracking system to provide information on permit review activities for sources in Indiana.
 Search for permits by a combination of source name, county, permit type, SIC code, permit milestone dates, and permit ID.

-- Air Quality Related Permits and Issues related to the Construction and Operation of an Ethanol Facility, including PSD [DOC]
+- Air Quality Related Permits and Issues related to the Construction and Operation of an Ethanol Facility, including PSD [PDF]

 - Air Permits Frequently Asked Questions: